 1. Break up monotony

 One way to ensure your mental health remains positive is to stimulate your outlook on life.
-Perhaps you have hobbies you were once passionate about but which you have allowed to lapse.
+Perhaps you have hobbies you were once passionate about but which you have allowed lapsing.
 Why not try and rekindle some of those activities?
-And never think yourself too old to try out something – new activities like having fun on a flirting site or learning new language will keep your mind stimulated and excited.
+And never think yourself too old to try out something – new activities like having fun on a flirting site or learning a

 2. Physical health